UnsaRenah/portfolio/Week_5_Azure/readme.md

 # Week 5 – Azure

-During Week 5, I immersed myself in Microsoft Azure and key cloud computing concepts, gaining a strong foundation in Azure data fundamentals—essential knowledge for the DP900 exam.
+During Week 5, I immersed myself in Microsoft Azure and key cloud computing concepts, gaining a strong foundation in Azure data fundamentals essential knowledge for the DP900 exam.
 I began by exploring the critical role of cloud computing in modern business, contrasting it with traditional on-premises solutions.
 I compared popular cloud platforms, including Amazon Web Services (AWS), Microsoft Azure, and Google Cloud Platform, analysing the pros and cons of each.

 I also delved into various cloud service models: